utilitywarehouse/kafka-cluster-config/prod-aws/kafka-shared-msk/README.md

 ## Contributing

-We want `utilitywarehouse/pubsub` to own any changes to the MSK clusters so please don't make any CODEOWNERS changes as part PRs adding resources to the clusters.

 We have a [custom `tflint` plugin](https://github.com/utilitywarehouse/tflint-ruleset-kafka-config) that help enforce best practices and avoid some common issues.
 This is run through `pre-commit`, see [the contributing docs](../../CONTRIBUTING.md) for installation details.